Rev. Francis J. Botchway has in this publication brought together in a single volume, an

 I am not a soccer player myself but it is a game I have loved since childhood and at

 about school sports, as I have noted, or about national sports.
-These matters have be
+These matters have been

 ably discussed with important examples in the book we are launching today.
 I am